Shubham6597/myprog.py/README.md

 # myprog.py
-Python program to run programs by reding the text given by the user.
+Python program to run programs by reading the text given by the user.